-Covered entities may only distribute 340B drugs to their employees that meet the patient definition guidelines set forth under the 340B Program.
-For current patient definition guidelines, see 61 Fed.
+Covered entities may only distribute 340B drugs to their employees that meet section 340B(a)(5)(B) of the Public Health Service Act. the patient definition guidelines set forth under the 340B Program.
+For more information, current patient definition guidelines, see 61 Fed.
 Reg.
 55156 (Oct.
 24, 1996).
 The 340B Program is limited to patients of the covered entity and has never been a general employee pharmacy benefit or self-insured organization pharmacy benefit.
 Evidence of an employer relationship or insurer relationship alone is insufficient to determine 340B patient eligibility.

 Yes, as long as they are patients of the covered entity.

 STD (318 grantee) clinics that participate in the 340B Program may purchase 340B drugs (including prescribed contraceptives), for grantee patients that meet the patient definition criteria [61 Fed.
 Reg.
 55156 (Oct.
 24, 1996)].
 The covered entity may purchase and dispense any 340B drugs associated with a service for which the covered entity is responsible, including contraceptives, to that patient, to the extent it aligns with patient definition and is consistent with the scope of the grant.